-What is an Engagement Ring?
+What Is an Engagement Ring?

 What Are Wedding Rings?

 Wedding bands are less likely to feature ornate carvings and designs you would find on engagement rings unless they are part of a bridal set.
 This band will usually match your engagement ring in terms of metal color unless you are wanting a very unique, mix and match look.
-The two bands stack together, typically with the engagement ring on the top of your finger, vs the wedding ring on the bottom — a symbol of commitment and true love
+The two bands stack together, typically with the engagement ring on the top of your finger, vs. the wedding ring on the bottom — a symbol of commitment and true love

 When Do You Buy Your Wedding Ring?

 When it comes to the big day, you don’t want to add another thing to stress about.
-For that reason, we recommend allowing plenty of time to find and purchase your wedding band — 2-3 months out is usually a save bet.
+For that reason, we recommend allowing plenty of time to find and purchase your wedding band — 2-3 months out is usually a safe bet.
 This will ensure you have enough time to adjust sizing, change your mind, or create a customized piece.
 We offer 100-day returns, for this reason, to make sure you have plenty of time to see how the wedding band sits and looks against the engagement ring, as well as plenty of time to change your mind.

 Wedding Ring Customs

 Traditionally, wedding rings are worn on the 4th finger on your left hand.
 The Romans believed that the vein in the ring finger, the fourth finger on the left hand, ran directly to the heart.
 Due to this reason, they called that vein the “vena amoris” or vein of love.
 Pretty romantic, right?
 Unfortunately, this has been found to be untrue, but hey- if it speaks to you, follow your heart.
 This tradition is most popular for Western countries, but depending on one’s culture this can vary.
 For example, in Denmark and Ukraine, the wedding ring is worn on the right hand.